 Since it's a global configuration file for all services, it's called main.xml, and located in the services directory.
-All of the options are optional, if you want the default behaviour, just omit the file completely.
+All of the options are optional, and you can also omit the file completely.

 An empty example file looks like follows: